Goalpara

-Goalpara /goʊɑ:l'pɑ:rə/) is a city and the district headquarters of Goalpara district, Assam, India.
+Goalpara (/goʊɑ:l'pɑ:rə/) is a city and the district headquarters of Goalpara district, Assam, India.
 It is situated 134 km to the west of Guwahati.

 Etymology

 The name Goalpara is said to have originated from the word "Gwaltippika" meaning Guwali village, or "the village of the milk men" (Yadav).
-In local dialect, "para" means village.
+In Assamese, gowal means "milkman" and para means "neighbourhood".

 Geography

 Goalpara is located on the bank of the river Brahmaputra.
 It has an average elevation of 35 metres (114 feet).

 Hulukanda Hill, located at the heart of Goalpara on the bank of the Brahmaputra River, is one of the natural scenic views in the town, with various kinds of waterfowl and monkeys.
 There are some other bodies of water, such as Hashila Beel, Kumri Beel, and Urpad Beel.
 Hasila Beel and Urpad Beel Proposed as Reserve Forest (PRF) under Section 5 of the Assam Forest Regulation, 1891.The Urpad Beel becomes the centre of migratory birds during Oct-March.
 The evergreen forests on low hills create an undulating landscape.

 Goalpara district consists of 8 blocks: